BL1010/Portfolio_optimization/README.md

 Three types of environments have been tested:

 1. Environment Without Cash Rebalance(infinite capital)
-2.Environment With Cash Rebalance(dynamically adjusted capital based on profits and losses) 3.Environment With sharpe ratio reward.
+2. Environment With Cash Rebalance(dynamically adjusted capital based on profits and losses)
+3. Environment With sharpe ratio reward.